sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 The life you had lived before, as *yourself*, was over.

 Because some idiot jester had to keep fucking around, now you were stuck in *this* body forever.

+After what felt like minutes of silence, you seemed to unfreeze, and the words started to tumble out. "...I...
+Fuck, man.
+That's not- ...Why would he do that?
+Why- god, my friends- What about my roommate?!
+They're- Fucking Jevil- I had a whole life- Why does shit never want to work out for- FUCKING **JEVIL!**"

+Somewhere in the midst of your rambling, subconsciously, a scythe had fizzled into existence in your hands, and your friends ducked out of the way as you swung it about in your raving.
+You blinked a few times, suddenly noticing its weight, and you stared at the weapon that was not in your hands before.

+You looked slowly up at the group, staring at you with mixed expressions of fear, awe, and shock.

+Your own face was frozen in a look of shock.
+You stuttered out, "W-well uh...
+T-thats... that's a problem."
+You paused, taking deep breaths, letting your anger dissipate. "...Well, since I have this...
+I wonder, if i think of..."

+You took a few moments to think clearly, that you wanted to visit the location of your body... then, turning away from the group, you readied the scythe and swung.

+The buzz of Jevil's magic within you surged through your palms into the blade, and as you swung the blade down, you felt it catch on *nothing*, then slice.

+As the blade cut through the air, a *hole* in the space in front of you opened, a window into another world.

+A window into *your* world.

+You moved to wedge the scythe into the hole, such that it shouldn't close, then, the moment over, you trembled and slowly fell to your knees.

+There you were.

+What was left of your own body, that was.

+It seemed you had been shot to death, somewhere in the alleyway of a city.
+Blood had dried around your chest.

+Barely thinking, you stumbled to your feet and approached the portal, the others approaching behind.
+You climbed through, noting that Rouxls did as well, and you stared at your own glassy expression.

+This was an awful sight to see.
+You reached out slowly, with your clawed hands, to carefully close the human body's eyelids.